-Note: To complete the above may require completion of 400-level prerequisites
+Note: To complete the above may require completion of 400-level prerequisites b.
 A minimum of nine additional credits at the 400-level or above that are related to the student's area of intended doctoral research.
 (These may include the 400-level prerequisites for the courses listed above.)
 Courses may be taken in departments other than Geography with permission of the student's PAC.
 The student's PAC also advises on electives.
-Within these nine credits, the student may take up to 6 credits of GEOG 898 (Pre-Candidacy Research).
+We strongly encourage students to take 6/700 level 3 credit courses rather than GEOG898 credits, unless advised to do otherwise.